-More than 700 international staff from 69 countries served in the field during the smallpox program.
+star have a motion ) More than 700 international staff from 69 countries served7 in the field. during the smallpox program.
 More than 150,000 national staff were also engaged.
-It is they who are now providing a new impetus to an international commitment to better health for peoples throughout the world.
+It is they who are now providing a new impetus to an international commitment to better health for peoples throughout the world in WHO's Expanded Program of Immunization.
 It is they whom the Lasker Foundation honored by a Special Award which was given with this citation: